-Apart from the thousand+ dollars you’ll spend on the holiday, we ask for a relatively small registration fee (per person) to join us for the Ukestralia performance in Hawai’i.
-We haven’t yet set that, but in previous years it has been less than $100.
 If you are in Newcastle, then this covers your Hawai’i specific rehearsal fees.
 If you are not in Newcastle then it covers getting the music and access to the videos and rehearsals in Hawai’i.
+You are of course welcome to attend any number of the Newcastle based rehearsals no matter where you live.
 When you express interest in the form above, we’ll send you an invoice so you can direct deposit into our Australian bank account.
 In 2017 we had an American join us!
 So if that happens again we can make other payment arrangements.

-One way airfares are from about AUD$300 up.
-Hotel accommodation can be got from about US$100 per night.
+Hotel accommodation can be got from about US$140 per night.

 Suggested accommodation and activities

-Mark and Jane stay at the Royal Grove Hotel -a very shabby chic hotel right in the heart of Waikiki.
-It is about USD$100 per night, and the best way to describe it is … ‘if the fridge in the room doesn’t work then they probably have a spare out on the verandah’.
+In the past Mark and Jane have stayed at the Royal Grove Hotel – a very shabby chic hotel right in the heart of Waikiki.
+It was about USD$100 per night, and the best way to describe it is … ‘if the fridge in the room doesn’t work then they probably have a out on the verandah’.
 We know the names of the staff (Debbie and Donna on reception) and it is owned by the 95 year old Mr Fong.
 It is probably the most down-market and charming hotel on the strip.

 Every Monday night around the pool at the Royal Grove there is a kanikapila with local musicians (pictured).
 Mr Fong will often join them on ukulele.
 These same musicians also run the ‘Kanikapila at Da Racks’ just near the police station on Waikiki on Thursday (and maybe Sunday) evenings.